MDX Syntax Available on nisshi.dev Blog

 href is optional

-You can create description cards without links
+You can also create description-only cards without links

 Link Card (Link Preview)